List of A Song of Ice and Fire characters: House Stark

-House Stark is one of the Great Houses of the Seven Kingdoms and the principal house of the North.
+House Stark is described as one of the Great Houses of the Seven Kingdoms and the principal house of the North.
 Its seat is at Winterfell, one of the oldest castles in the Seven Kingdoms.
 Its coat of arms displays a grey direwolf running on a white field, and its words are Winter is Coming.
 Bastards born in the North are given the surname "Snow".
 House Stark had ruled as the Kings in the North for thousands of years until House Targaryen conquered Westeros, whereafter the Starks were known as the Lords of Winterfell and Wardens of the North.
 For prizing honor and devotion to duty, House Stark is the closest of the noble houses to heroism.

 Descended from Bran the Builder, the architect of the Wall, House Stark is the chief First Men dynasty in Westeros due to their successful repulsion of the Andal invasion and became the ruling house in the North after defeating the Barrow Kings and slowly uniting the North into one kingdom, contesting for dominance with House Bolton of the Dreadfort, the second-most powerful Northern house with a sinister reputation for their flaying tradition.
 Their expanding dominion would also repel incursions of pirates and raiders, and secure control of the Neck through their vassals of House Reed.
 They would also gain a new vassal from the Reach after House Manderly was exiled, granting them White Harbor in exchange for protection against piracy.

 House Stark would ultimately unite the North and drive the ironborn away, making enemies with House Hoare, and a new vassal in House Mormont of Bear Island, just as the Andals arrived in Westeros and began conquering every kingdom the First Men had built and converting them to the Faith of the Seven.
 The Starks made peace with the Boltons and finally unified the North and began opposing the Andals as one force instead of individually like the rest of the First Men, sacking Andalos and driving them back from the fortress of Moat Cailin.
 They would lose their strength at sea after a failed voyage across the Sunset Sea ended in all their ships being torched.
-House Stark would also aid the Night's Watch several times against wildling raids, defeating many Kings-beyond-the-Wall, and forming a cadet branch, called House Karstark.
+House Stark would also aid the Night's Watch several times against wildling raids, defeating many Kings-beyond-the-Wall, and forming a second branch, called House Karstark.

 During Aegon's conquest of Westeros, the Starks intended to oppose the Targaryens, unwilling to bow to an outsider, but King Torrhen Stark knelt after hearing of the scorching of Harrenhal and the devastating outcome of the Field of Fire caused by the Targaryen dragons, becoming the first Warden of the North, and had a marriage alliance with House Arryn to keep the realm together.

 Over the course of the novels, the Starks are scattered by the War of the Five Kings, and the fate of the House remains uncertain, as most characters believe that all the legitimate Stark sons are dead.